All Episodes

 Medicine.

-Because that's not at all what is going on.
+It's insulting because that's not at all what is going on.

-The actual cosmo piece ends this way.
+The actual Cosmo Peace ends this way.

 Abortion opponents may be winning in their own media circles with this PR campaign against Planned Parenthood.

-But when it comes to actually proving illegal activity at this point, their evidence is sorely lacking.
+But when it comes to actually proving illegal activity, at this point, their evidence is sorely lacking.

 Really?